hammerlab/yarn-logs-helpers/README.md

     ...
     ```

-* It also creates a directory per node containing symlinks to the log-files of all containers that ran on that node:
+* It also creates a directory per node (a.k.a. "host") containing symlinks to the log-files of all containers that ran on that node:

     ```
+    $ cd hosts
     $ ls -l my-node-*
     my-node-08-1:
     lrwxrwxrwx 1 <user> <group> 41 Nov 20 04:42 container_1416279928169_0018_01_000065 -> ../container_1416279928169_0018_01_000065